0

 Benefits of Mala Beads

-• They can increase focus during mantra meditation, provide an efficient way to count mantras, and transmit healing powers.
+Mala beads increase focus during mantra meditation, provide an efficient way to count mantras, and can reduce anxiety and stress through the rhythmic movement of the beads.

 How to Use a Mala in Meditation Practice

-During meditation, A beginner's mind often wonders.
-To help him concentrate, a mala is introduced.
+During meditation, a beginner's mind often wanders.
+To help them concentrate, a mala is introduced.

-1. Choose a Comfortable Seat: Sit in a quiet, comfortable place where you won’t be disturbed.
+1. Choose a Comfortable Seat: Sit in a quiet place.

-3. Begin with the Guru Bead: Hold the mala with your thumb and index finger, starting at the guru bead.
+3. Begin with the Guru Bead: Hold the mala with your thumb and index (or middle) finger, starting near the guru bead.

-4. Move Through the Beads: Slide each bead between your fingers with each repetition of the mantra.
+4. Move Through the Beads: Slide each bead between your fingers with each repetition.
+Note: Some traditions suggest using the thumb to move beads over the middle finger, avoiding the index finger which represents the ego.

-5. Pause at the Guru Bead: When you reach the guru bead, reflect, then reverse direction to continue.
+5. Pause at the Guru Bead: When you reach the guru bead, reflect, then reverse direction.
+Do not cross over it.

 Cultural Variations in Mala Use